 Now, PHAST is developing and refining a dashboard that health departments can use to report data and subsequently access data—including data about a single local health department (LHD), a comparison between LHDs within a state, or a comparison with similar regions across states.
 Such data access can be useful for LHDs seeking public health accreditation or seeking to demonstrate they are using resources and evidence-based practices well.

 In April, PHAST is seeking a new round of stakeholder input to ensure the dashboard will be useful and will reflect users' needs.
 PHAST will be carrying out short interviews with leaders and users of data at health departments to understand what data they have available, how they use data, how they hope to use data, and what opportunities they foresee to solve their data challenges.
-If you are interested in having a voice in the process at this stage, please email Greg Whitman.
-To learn more about the project, visit the PHAST website.

 "The more states and local health departments are involved, the more extensive and useful the data will be for users," said Betty Bekemeier, PhD, MPH, RN, FAAN, NWCPHP Director and PHAST Principal Investigator.
 "We will be reaching out to states and local health departments interested in early adoption of PHAST Measures to meet their data needs."